fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/l4d2_scripted_hud/變體插件_variants/1/readme.md

 		// 0 = OFF, 1 = ON.
 		l4d2_scripted_hud_hud2_visible "1"

-		// (HUD 2) The text you want to display in the HUD.
-		// Note: When cvar is empty "", plugin will use the predefined HUD text set in the code, check GetHUD2_Text functions. l4d2_scripted_hud_hud2_text ""

 		// (HUD 2) Aligns the text horizontally.
 		// 1 = LEFT, 2 = CENTER, 3 = RIGHT.
 		l4d2_scripted_hud_hud2_text_align "1"